- Home

 About 5% of cancers in the pancreas are pancreatic NETs.
 These start in the endocrine cells.

-Our pancreatic cancer information is about exocrine tumours of the pancreas, particularly pancreatic adenocarcinomas.
-For information about how pancreatic NETs are diagnosed and treated, see Neuroendocrine tumours.
+This booklet is about exocrine tumours of the pancreas, particularly pancreatic adenocarcinomas.
+For more information about how pancreatic NETs are diagnosed and treated, see Neuroendocrine tumours.

 The pancreas

-The pancreas is a long, flat gland about 13–15 cm long that lies between your stomach and spine.
-It is divided into three main parts:
+The pancreas is a long, flat gland that lies between your stomach and spine.
+It is about 13–15 cm long and is divided into 3 main parts:

 - the middle part, known as the body

 A tube called the pancreatic duct connects the pancreas to the first part of the small bowel (duodenum).
-Another tube, called the common bile duct, joins with the pancreatic duct and connects the liver and gall bladder to the duodenum.
+Another tube, called the common bile duct, runs through the head and joins with the pancreatic duct to connect the liver and gall bladder to the duodenum.

 What the pancreas does

-The pancreas has two main jobs.
+The pancreas has 2 main jobs.
 It makes digestive juices (known as its exocrine function) and hormones (its endocrine function).

 The pancreas in the body